 Photo by Travelhapp, Parque Centenario Cartagena

 The beautiful La Popa Monastery, originally built by the Augustinian order around 1610, is located on the highest hill in Cartagena and offers beautiful views of the city and the Caribbean sea.
-It’s recommended to walk up the hill in a group for safety reasons.
+It’s recommended to hike up the hill in a group for safety reasons (or book a taxi/Uber).

 Photo by Elijah Lovkoff, La Popa Convent Cartagena Colombia